 About Chicken Corn Chowder:

-Honestly, I really didn’t realize that I liked Corn Chowder so much that I’d ever have three varieties on my site.
+Honestly, I didn’t realize that I liked Corn Chowder so much that I’d ever have three varieties on my site.
 I guess I’m surprising myself!
+Tell me you’re the same, so I don’t feel so all alone!

-This one really is something special.
-The flavor’s fabulous and it is so rich, creamy, silky, and decadent.
-Not all chowders are this rich, thick, and creamy but this one is.
+This one is something special.
+The flavor’s fabulous, and it is so rich, creamy, silky, and decadent.
+Not all chowders are this rich, thick, and creamy, but this one is.
 It’s kind of both elegant and hearty all at the same time, and it’s just packed with protein.

-All you have to do is toss in a few crackers or maybe a hunk o’ bread and you have a meal on your hands that’s perfect for cold weather.
-It doesn’t matter whether it’s fall, winter, or late spring like it is now, this soup is going to hit the spot on any cold, rainy, or snowy day.
+Add a roll or a hunk o’ bread, and you have a meal on your hands that’s perfect for cooler weather.
+It doesn’t matter whether it’s fall, winter, or late spring like it is now; this soup is going to hit the spot.

 Making Chicken Corn Chowder: